chrisbreiding/zunder/README.md

 $ gulp watch
 ```

-* watches and compiles JavaScript (ES2015 and JSX) and Stylus files
+* watches and compiles JavaScript (ES2015 and JSX) and SCSS files
 * if you place static assets in a root directory named `static`, they will be copied to the root of the app
 * builds src/index.hbs
 * serves the app on a port you've configured or one that's available (see Configuration below)